 You're going to want a powder that can be used in any temperature wash, including cold cycles.

 Depending on the washer model, you might find that powder doesn't dissolve completely and/or clothes come out with a little residue.
 If that's the case, just dissolve the dose of powder in a bit of warm water before adding it to the drum or detergent compartment.

 Keep a dedicated measuring spoon with your powder, so that it's easy for you to dispense the right amount.
-Our Corewash comes with a stainless steel spoon, or if you prefer, try this cute ceramic spoon that we developed with Suji Ceramics.
+Our Corewash currently comes with a stainless steel spoon, but if you prefer, you can use this gorgeous cellulose spoon.

 👉🏾 Do I need to do anything different when it comes to stains?